cilium/cilium/Documentation/bpf.rst

 * Given the flexibility of a programmable data path, programs can be heavily optimized for performance also by compiling out features that are not required for the use cases the program solves.
-F.e., if a container does not require IPv4, then the BPF program can be built to only deal with IPv6 in order to save resources in the fast-path.
+For example, if a container does not require IPv4, then the BPF program can be built to only deal with IPv6 in order to save resources in the fast-path.

-* In case of networking (e.g., tc and XDP), BPF programs can be updated atomically without having to restart the kernel, system services or containers, and without traffic interruptions.
+* In case of networking (e.g. tc and XDP), BPF programs can be updated atomically without having to restart the kernel, system services or containers, and without traffic interruptions.
 Furthermore, any program state can also be maintained throughout updates via BPF maps.

-* BPF provides a stable ABI towards user space, and does not require any third party kernel modules, for example.
+* BPF provides a stable ABI towards user space, and does not require any third party kernel modules.
 BPF is a core part of the Linux kernel that is shipped everywhere, and guarantees that existing BPF programs keep running with newer kernel versions.
   This guarantee is the same guarantee that the kernel provides for system calls with regard to user space applications.

-* BPF programs work in concert with the kernel, they make use of existing kernel infrastructure (e.g., drivers, netdevices, tunnels, protocol stack, sockets) and tooling (e.g., iproute2) as well as the safety guarantees that the kernel provides.
+* BPF programs work in concert with the kernel, they make use of existing kernel infrastructure (e.g. drivers, netdevices, tunnels, protocol stack, sockets) and tooling (e.g. iproute2) as well as the safety guarantees which the kernel provides.
   Unlike kernel modules, BPF programs are verified through an in-kernel verifier in order to ensure that they cannot crash the kernel, always terminate, etc. XDP programs, for example, reuse the existing in-kernel drivers and operate on the provided DMA buffers containing the packet frames without exposing them or an entire driver to user space as in other models.
 Moreover, XDP programs reuse the existing stack instead of bypassing it.
-BPF can be considered as generic "glue code" to kernel facilities for crafting programs to solve specific use cases.
+BPF can be considered a generic "glue code" to kernel facilities for crafting programs to solve specific use cases.

-The execution of an BPF program inside the kernel is always event driven!
-For example, a networking device that has an BPF program attached on its ingress path will trigger the execution of the program once a packet is received, a kernel address that has a kprobes with an BPF program attached will trap once the code at that address gets executed, invoke the kprobes callback function for instrumentation and testing which then triggers the execution of the BPF program attached to it.
+The execution of a BPF program inside the kernel is always event driven!
+For example, a networking device which has a BPF program attached on its ingress path will trigger the execution of the program once a packet is received, a kernel address which has a kprobes with a BPF program attached will trap once the code at that address gets executed, then invoke the kprobes callback function for instrumentation which subsequently triggers the execution of the BPF program attached to it.

 BPF consists of eleven 64 bit registers with 32 bit subregisters, a program counter and a 512 byte large BPF stack space.
 Registers are named ``r0`` - ``r10``.
-The operating mode is 64 bit by default, the 32 bit subregisters can only be accessed through special arithmetic logic unit (ALU) operations.
-The 32-bit lower subregisters zero-extend into 64-bit when they are being written to.
+The operating mode is 64 bit by default, the 32 bit subregisters can only be accessed through special ALU (arithmetic logic unit) operations.
+The 32 bit lower subregisters zero-extend into 64 bit when they are being written to.

 Register ``r10`` is the only register which is read-only and contains the frame pointer address in order to access the BPF stack space.
 The remaining ``r0`` - ``r9`` registers are general purpose and of read/write nature.

-An BPF program can call into a predefined helper function, which is defined by the core kernel (never by modules).
+A BPF program can call into a predefined helper function, which is defined by the core kernel (never by modules).
 The BPF calling convention is defined as
 follows: